 When you hover your cursor in the different areas of the histogram you’ll see that the gray shading for that area becomes slightly lighter and the zone type appears as text below the histogram.

 RGB histogram in Lightroom

-When you move your cursor around an image, take a look at the histogram.
+When you move your cursor around an image, take a look at the RGB histogram.
 Below the graph you’ll see the RGB values of wherever your cursor is.
-As you move your cursor the values change.
+As you move your cursor over an image the Lightroom histogram RGB values change.